SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 I resign myself to a good night's sleep.
 I know it's a shame we didn't get to talk before bed, but any night I can spend beside her is a good one.
 Laying my head down, I close my eyes.

-As I'm about to fall asleep, [DEPENDENT CLAUSES] I feel something touch my nose.
-Opening my eyes, [INTRODUCTORY PARTICIPIAL PHRASE] I see Pinkie is booping me with the biggest smile on her face.
+As I'm about to fall asleep, I feel something touch my nose.
+Opening my eyes, I see Pinkie is booping me with the biggest smile on her face.
 I blush and say, "Hi."

 Pinkie skips the formalities and wraps me in a tight, loving hug.
 "I'm so glad you made it!"